 This method is slightly more complex as it provides steps for data-collection, and explicit T&Cs approval.
 Rights via Registration can be initiated by both the moderator and the content creator, which is particularly useful for competitions.

-Eg: Competition entrants can confirm their entries and at the same time approve rights to the content.
+Eg: Competition entrants can confirm their entries, provide additional information, and at the same time approve rights to their content.

 Rights via Registration can be initiated on a per Tile basis or as a Batch request for Twitter and Instagram.